machinalis/iepy/docs/installation.rst

 ==================

 IEPY runs on *python 3*, and it's fully tested with version *3.4*.
-This installation notes assume that you have a fresh just installed *ubuntu 14.04*.
+These installation notes assume that you have a fresh installation of *Ubuntu 14.04*.
-If you are running this installation on a different platform, some details or software versions may be slightly different.
+If you are installing IEPY on a different platform, some details or software versions may be slightly different.

-Because of some of it's dependencies, IEPY installation it's not a single pip install, but it's actually not that hard.
+Because of some of its dependencies, IEPY installation is not a single pip install, but it's actually not that hard.

 Outline: